BOOK NOW

 (Walking Day: 16 miles | 25.7 kilometers | 37,700 steps)

-Today, you will culminate the walking portion of your journey!
+Today, you will reach the end of the walking portion of your journey!
 Before arriving at your final destination, you will first stop for Mass on Mount Joy (Monte del Gozo).
 You will know that you are approaching Santiago because, at this point, you will be able to see the spires of the Cathedral.
 Following lunch, you will complete your walking journey and arrive at the Cathedral of Santiago de Compostela.
 Upon arrival, feel free to say a small prayer in thanksgiving to Our Lord for keeping you safe throughout the walking pilgrimage.
-At this time, you will check-in to your hotel and enjoy free time to explore Galicia’s capital, Santiago.
+Check in to your hotel and enjoy free time to explore the city.
 This evening you will enjoy a marvelous dinner, followed by a very restful overnight in Santiago de Compostela.

 Day 19: Santiago de Compostela

-This morning you will awaken in the beautiful city of Santiago de Compostela!
-Formed by Galician granite, this Cathedral is one of the finest architectural examples in Europe as it encompasses Romanesque, Gothic and Baroque styles.
-Additionally, the Cathedral contains numerous and valuable pieces of art that truly captivate the eye.
-Upon entering the Cathedral, the tradition will lead as you will hug the dazzling statue of St. James.
-Following this intimate embrace, you will descend into the crypt where the Patron Saint of Pilgrims’ relics is kept.
-Following your visit, you will enjoy free time for lunch on own before your sightseeing tour of the city.
-Some stops on your tour include the Obradoiro Square, Fonseca Palace, Gelmirez Palace, Franco Street, and much more.
+This morning, you will awaken in the beautiful city of Santiago de Compostela!
+Formed by Galician granite, this Cathedral is one of the finest architectural examples in Europe as it encompasses Romanesque, Gothic, and Baroque styles.
+Additionally, the Cathedral contains numerous valuable pieces of art that truly captivate the eye.
+Upon entering the Cathedral, pilgrims traditionally hug a statue of St. James.
+You will then descend into the crypt where the Patron Saint of Pilgrims’ relics is kept.
+Following your visit, enjoy free time for lunch on your own before your sightseeing tour of the city.
+Some stops on your tour include Obradoiro Square, Fonseca Palace, Gelmirez Palace, Franco Street, and much more.
 Your evening will be free to spend at your leisure until a final dinner with your group.
-You will spend a final overnight in Santiago de Compostela.
+Enjoy a final overnight in Santiago de Compostela.

 Day 20: Return Home